skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 And so the idea that Peter and Kolton developed was one that started with the _lineage of successful outcomes_ and from that DAG, extracted a set of trees, each of which is sufficient to produce a good outcome.
 For each one of those trees, breaking _one step_ will break that path (e.g. breaking RepA or Bcast1 in the diagram).

-And so now the space of interesting failures can be written as a boolean formula in [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form):
+Now the space of interesting failures can be written as a boolean formula in [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form):

 >(RepA OR Bcast1) AND (RepA OR Bcast2) AND (RepB OR Bcast2) AND (RepB OR Bcast1)